Tell a story in pictures

 - Digital Boot Camp, which takes place before the start of classes, introduces students to graduate-level study and promotes camaraderie among class members.

 - Students travel to the west coast to visit entertainment studios, artists and illustrators.

 - Faculty and students have received numerous awards, including gold and silver medals from the Society of Illustrators, the Stevan Dohanos Award, the Hamilton King Award, National Council for Social Studies/Children's Book Council Award, Frank R. Paul Award for Outstanding Achievement in Science Fiction Illustration, and the Chesley Award from the Association of Science Fiction/Fantasy Artists for Lifetime Artistic Achievement.

 - Students and alumni are regularly recognized as award and merit winners in Communication Arts, 3 x 3 Magazine, American Illustration, and other industry publications.

 - Some alumni go on to teach at FIT and other higher education programs, and lecture and teach in specialized high school and museum programs.

-- Clients of alumni include: Harper Collins Publishing, Macy’s New York, Martha Stewart, The American Museum of Natural History, Barron's Educational Series, Cablevision, Computer Associates, Crain's New York Business, Doubleday, Money, TruTV, ESPN, ABC, Dunkin’ Donuts, Six Flags, General Mills Cereals, Trailside Museum and Zoo, Major League Baseball, and Upper Deck Trading Cards.
+- Clients of alumni include: Harper Collins Publishing, Macy’s New York, Martha Stewart, The American Museum of Natural History, Barron's Educational Series, Cablevision, Candlewick Press, Computer Associates, Crain's New York Business, Doubleday, Plan Sponsor Magazine, TruTV, ESPN, ABC, Dunkin’ Donuts, Six Flags, General Mills Cereals, Trailside Museum and Zoo, Major League Baseball, and Upper Deck Trading Cards.